DiveRSE-RSE/DiveRSE-RSE.github.io/_pages/index.md

 ---

 <div class="notice--success" style="font-size: 0.9em !important;">
-    <p>Following our initial series of talks, we've taken a break during the second half of 2022, however, we're now planning another series of DiveRSE talks for mid-2023.
-Look out for further information, details will appear here soon.</p>
+    <p>We are pleased to announce the launch of our 2023 series of DiveRSE talks which will begin with a talk by Dave Horsfall on Tuesday 16th May 2023 looking at <a href="/events/2023-05-16" target="_blank" rel="noopener noreferrer">the importance of talking about mental health in the Research Software Engineering community</a>.</p>
     <p>In the meantime, <strong>why not take a look at slides and videos from our <a href="/past_events" target="_blank" rel="noopener noreferrer">past talks</a></strong>.</p>
-    <p>We look forward to seeing you at future DiveRSE talks later in 2023.</p>
 </div>

 DiveRSE is a series of talks and related activities including discussion and